 Like most of my essays, this one moves in unusual ways.
-So I'll open with this pre-lude, dated the day I started (not finished) it, the hyphen added to foreground its playbeforehandedness, already a violation of the in-built temporal sequence of reading.
-And I'll introduce each of the 5 "windows" the essay comprises with a much briefer one.

-My essay explores two books, unrelated thematically or historically-Marshall McLuhan's Understanding Media: The Extensions of Man (1964) and Timothy Morton's Hyperobjects: Philosophy and Ecology after the End of the World (2013)-that I've been working through concurrently, more by happenstance than pre-planning-they just ended up on my bedside table at the same time-over the last two weeks or so, writing parts of the essay while, not after, I read, a practice of simultaneous reading/writing I took up some time ago more by accident than intention, one that has proven to be quite salutary for me in many ways, some of which I report on in "Teaching Secrets" (from my book waking up: reading wisdom texts) where several "gurus" end up conversing cross-culturally and transhistorically to open a path for me to think about some "problems" that are afflicting me, and us, right now, including global warming; and some of which I detail in "Quantum Reading Vs. the Rabbit Hole, the lead essay in this book," (forthcoming in Reader: Essays on Reader-Oriented Theory, Criticism and Pedagogy) where I promote this mode of reading as an effective prophylactic for the sorts of cults and conspiracy theories that are so pervasive and deleterious these days, including the ones that pre-constituted the disastrous performance of those college presidents at last year's Congressional hearing prompted by the catastrophic war ongoing in the Middle East.
+So I'll open with this pre-lude, the hyphen added to foreground its play-beforehandedness, already a violation of the in-built temporal sequence of reading, since I'm writing it after the fact.
+And I'll introduce each of the five "windows" the essay comprises with a much briefer one.
+This essay explores two books, unrelated thematically or historically-Marshall McLuhan's Understanding Media: The Extensions of Man (1964) and Timothy Morton's Hyperobjects: Philosophy and Ecology after the End of the World (2013)-that I've been working through concurrently, more by happenstance than pre-planning-they just ended up on my bedside table at the same time-over the last two weeks or so, writing parts of the essay while, not after, I read, a practice of simultaneous reading/writing I took up some time ago more by accident than intention, one that has proven to be quite salutary for me in many ways, some of which I report on in "Teaching Secrets" (from my book waking up: reading wisdom texts) where several "gurus" end up conversing cross-culturally and trans-historically to open a path for me to think about some "problems" that are afflicting me, and us, right now, including global warming; and some of which I detail in "Quantum Reading Vs. the Rabbit Hole," the lead essay in this book, where I promote this mode of reading as an effective prophylactic for the sorts of cults and conspiracy theories that are so pervasive and deleterious these days, including the ones that preconstituted the disastrous performance of those college presidents at last year's Congressional hearing prompted by the catastrophic war ongoing in the Middle East.

-In the latter, I call what I do now "systems-level reading," i.e., reading outside the "silos" of separate texts, which promotes (for me) a liminal state of mind where various seemingly unrelated books can enter into ex-temporaneous dialogue with one another, with surprising results.
+In the latter, I call what I do now systems-level or quantum reading, i.e., reading outside the "silos" of separate texts, which promotes (for me) a liminal state of mind where various seemingly unrelated books can enter into extemporaneous dialogue with one another, with surprising results.
 I use a hyphen once more to highlight how a process of this sort suspends many of the time-related constraints that impede dialogue across wide historical gaps, including among disparate texts that make no express gestures toward, are even entirely unconscious of, one another.
 It differs from the sorts of field-dependent reading strategies scholars typically use, most of which are prearranged by some concept of disciplinary "history," with temporality moving sequentially and progressively, even teleologically, many "thens" gestured-toward to create a context for the "now" being proffered.
 Both of the authors I'm looking at here, for example, locate their work, as critiques of their cultural moments, in stereotypical templates of that sort, tons and tons of back-references to establish their authority to say something forward-oriented.